 With unique structure and culture, the Japanese shrines are always great attractions to both locals and foreigners.
-When mentioning Japanese Shinto shrines, one can never skip the Itsukushima Shrine – a historical place with wonderful features at an exotic location.
+When mentioning Japanese Shinto shrines, one can never skip the Itsukushima Shrine – a historical place with wonderful features in an exotic location.

 Itsukushima Shrine lies on Miyajima Island in Hiroshima prefecture.
-The shrine was considered one of the most spiritual and oldest religious sites in Japan since it dated all the way back to year 593.
-The shrine is also a UNESCO world heritage, not only for its attractive architecture design but also for being a symbol of purity in the religious world.
+The shrine was considered one of the most spiritual and oldest religious sites in Japan since it dated all the way back to the year 593.
+The shrine is also a UNESCO world heritage, not only for its attractive architectural design but also for being a symbol of purity in the religious world.

 Three goddesses are enshrined here on the island:

 These three deities are the three princesses descended directly from Amaterasu, the Sun God.
 Amaterasu is believed to be the main Deity to whom the Japanese Imperial family was related, so the branch of the royals who resided in Hiroshima was confident about the blood connection between these goddesses and them.
-The three goddesses are told to look after and bring blessing to them, especially for peace during their sea travels.
+The three goddesses are told to look after and bring blessings to them, especially for peace during their sea travels.

 Surprisingly, the huge torii is not buried deep in the seabed but is standing on its own weight.
 Four smaller pillars support the main one and hold it in place.
-All the pillars were made from naturally grown camphor tree to prevent rotting and protect the gate from insect invasion.
+All the pillars were made from naturally grown camphor trees to prevent rotting and protect the gate from insect invasion.

 It is undeniable that purification is one of the important characteristics of Japanese Shinto, and at Itsukushima shrine, it receives even more attention.
 This is because the shrine was constructed on a separate island, so many believed that this place was chosen to hinder their kami from being affected or polluted by humans or devils.